Key differences between Japanese and Western animation in style, narrative and visual culture

 Narrative and thematic contrasts

-Anime narratives are characterized by a deep focus on the psychology and emotions of the characters, frequently exploring complex philosophical themes.
+The anime's narrative is characterized by a deep focus on the psychology and emotions of the characters, frequently exploring complex philosophical themes.

 Psychological and philosophical approach to anime

-Priorities in Western Narrative
+Priorities in Western narrative

 This approach emphasizes visual impact and speed in conflict resolution, leaving less room for psychological introspection.